11 Basic Boating Knots for Beginners

 Who knew that tying knots would become a skill set that every sailor must know to master the ocean waves?
 And why exactly do you need knots for boating and sailing endeavors?
 It’s because, with the right tying techniques and precision, you can ensure your safety and efficient dealing in certain situations.
 From the stopper knot to the anchor bend, this article entails 11 essential boat knots for safe sailing.
-Now, learning to tie these knots is an art just like boat docking and to become an artist, we are here to help you.
+Now, learning to tie these knots is an art just like boat docking, and to become a pro, we are here to help you.

 Calling all the novice sailors, you might know the importance of knots for sailing a boat.
 From anchor boat knots to boat rope knots and boat dock knots, we are here with each basic knot to ensure a safe and secure water excursion.